shivamd20/docs/guides/react-native-guide.rst

 3. Login.
 Register if you don't have an account.

-4. Install "Expo" on your phone from AppStore/Playstore.
+4. Install *Expo* on your phone from AppStore/Playstore.

 Getting the app running
 ^^^^^^^^^^^^^^^^^^^^^^^